-Cañada offers free rides to and from campus from one East Palo Alto location and two Menlo Park locations.
+Cañada offers free rides to and from campus and East Palo Alto's Oxford Day Academy.
 Please visit canadacollege.edu/shuttle for full schedule and drop-off/pick-up times.

 STEP 8.
 PURCHASE OR RENT BOOKS

 It is common knowledge that textbooks are unusually expensive.
 It is not uncommon for the cost of texts to be \$600 to \$900 per semester depending on class load and the texts chosen by faculty.
 Price escalation is driven by regular increases from college publishers.